 The lands within the loop do not form part of the Cliffs of Moher 2040 Strategy.
-However, in partnership with the landowners, the strategy recommends exploring how this area can be included into the habitat's remediation plan.
+However, in partnership with the landowners, the strategy recommends exploring how this area could be included in the habitat's remediation plan.

 At the time of the strategy's publication, a specialist review of the stability of the cliff-edge is ongoing at this location, so the final position of the coastal path is not yet determined.